 You can keep up to date with new bugs as they are reported by visiting the timeline on each site, but we recommend signing up to receive e-mail notifications when new bugs are reported and receive new comments.
 Most of the regular triagers use e-mail notifications to stay on top of things as they happen, as it tends to make it easier to digest activity on the tracker since the last time you checked.
 You can set up your e-mail preferences on the subscriptions tab of your Trac preferences.
 We also reccomend setting up a rule in your e-mail client to keep bug e-mails relatively self-contained.

-jQuery Mobile, API Documentation, and Web Sites
+link jQuery Mobile, API Documentation, and Web Sites

 For the most part, the rest of our projects keep track of bugs using GitHub issues.
 All you have to do is sign up for a GitHub account if you don't already have one.
 From there on out, it's as simple as "watching" the repositories you want to help triage.
 New issues and comments will make their way to your notification center and inbox, depending on your notification settings.

 - jQuery Core API issues